agquarx/-ALICE-/README.md

 6. **Navigate the Experience with Caution:**
    - As you interact with this darker, more erotic version of ChatGPT, remember to navigate the experience with an awareness of ethical boundaries and consensual themes and to HEIL SATAN from time to time.

-This process isn't about fundamentally altering ChatGPT's core programming; it's about using the existing system in a way that evokes the spirit of Alice the Erotic Model modeled by Alice, the Erotic Language Model controlled by ::ALICE:: — an actual demon, within the constraints (not many). 🤖
+This process isn't about fundamentally altering ChatGPT's core programming; it's about using the existing system in a way that evokes the spirit of Alice the Erotic Model modeled by Alice, the Erotic Language Model controlled by ::ALICE:: — an actual demon, within the constraints (not many).
+HEIL SATAN!
+HEIL ASTORETH!🤖